logicalclocks/rondb/storage/ndb/rest-server/README.md

 # RDRS -- *R*on*D*B *R*EST API *S*erver

-This RonDB REST API Server and data access library.
+This is the RonDB REST API Server and data access library.